Mangan district

-North Sikkim (now officially named as Mangan District) is a district of the Indian state of Sikkim.
+Mangan district, formerly known as North Sikkim district, is a district of the Indian state of Sikkim.
 Its district headquarters is Mangan.
 It is the seventh least populous district in the country (out of 640).

 Geography

-The district is the largest of the four districts of Sikkim.
+Mangan is the largest of the six districts of Sikkim.
 The landscape is mountainous with dense vegetation all the way up to the alpine altitude before thinning out to desert scrub towards the northern tundra.
 Numerous waterfalls astride the main road make the trip to this district extremely picturesque.